eallenOP/elise.ict.op/src/pages/ako-prototype.md

 This is an Ako prototype for Te Pūkenga.
 The aim is to represent the core concepts of the Studio system as originally devised for the BIT at Otago Polytechnic.

+### Background

+To cut a long story short: the Bachelor of IT at Otago Polytechnic needed to be reviewed, so we had the opportunity to address many of the challenges we'd identified over the past several years of reflective teaching practice.
+The result was to add a compulsory Studio course, worth 15 credits, in each semester of the programme alongside existing (and new) electives and core courses.

+### Purpose

+The purpose of this document/prototype is to describe some of the challenges we in the BIT team wanted to address with Studio, and to present our approach in such a way as it might be useful in other disciplines and contexts.

 ## Questions:
 - [How might we increase buy-in for learning soft skills, e.g. teamwork and communication?](#how-might-we-increase-buy-in-for-learning-soft-skills-eg-teamwork-and-communication)
 - [How might we encourage learners to stop dreading or hating group work?](#how-might-we-encourage-learners-to-stop-dreading-or-hating-group-work)